 The state also maintains an elder abuse central registry, which tracks reports and actions taken against caregivers or facilities found responsible for abuse.

-Nursing homes and long-term care facilities in Arizona owe residents a high standard of care.
+Nursing homes, assisted living centers and long-term care facilities in Arizona owe residents a high standard of care.
 This duty includes providing:

 Adequate supervision,